-Jonathan S. Blake is an associate director at the Berggruen Institute and an associate editor of Noema Magazine.
+Jonathan S. Blake is an associate editor of Noema Magazine and an associate director at the Berggruen Institute.

 “When the Messianic idea appears as a living force in the world … it always occurs in the closest connection with apocalypticism,” Gershom Scholem observed in 1959.
 Scholem could state this with authority.
 The greatest modern scholar of messianism in Judaism, he was immersed in the study of ancient and medieval religious thought and of the messianic movements to which it gave rise.

 But he had also lived through apocalyptic times — two of them, in fact.
 Born in Berlin in 1897, Scholem was part of a cohort of remarkable German intellectuals who lived through the crises of Europe in the 20th century — first the catastrophe of the Great War and then in the horrors of World War II and the Holocaust.

 Politics today feels alarmingly similar to that apocalyptic period.
 Commentators on the events of our moment routinely draw comparisons to that era: the July Crisis, the Weimar Republic, hyperinflation, the Reichstag Fire, the Munich Agreement, brownshirts, Nazism, Hitler.
 Europe’s early 20th century is a deep reservoir of metaphors and analogies with striking appeal in contemporary life.

 We can debate the validity of the historical comparisons, but it is hard to deny that these are dark times.
 Floods, droughts, plagues of locusts, skies lit orange by wildfire; a global pandemic; war in Europe once again.
 There is a sense of biblical drama enveloping the world.

 It is natural to seek meaning amid such chaos.
 It is natural, too, to seek succor and solace — to hold out hope for deliverance.
 So it is no surprise that some people are yet again turning to the redemptive promise of a coming messiah.